 So here we are – bringing the community together through news and events.
 By always asking the business, research and policy communities to consider one another, by presenting their news in an integrated format, and combining their insights and aspirations through our events, we will strengthen the relationships across food systems for the greater good of food security in the long term.

 Quota’s motto, sol omnibus lucet, the sun shines on everyone, observes that under the same sun, we all have a role to play.
 And, we all suffer when food systems fail.

 Send us your news, join us in the conversation…

 We came across the bee goddess in our logo in the British museum.
 She’s from the 7th century BC, was found in Rhodes, and her worship dates far further back.
 She’s a fitting icon for Quota, representing the vital role bees play in complex food systems, the pollination of ideas and improved relationships that are Quota’s aim, and also the great pleasure that honey has always been – our first sweet treat long before sugar crops were developed.

 So welcome!
 Send us your news.
 Pitch us those stories that people in business, research and policy need to know about it.
 Join our events.
 Submit your work for our awards.
 Look for work and advertise jobs with us.
 Develop really powerful advertising partnerships.

 You’ll find that Membership, with its discounts and benefits, is really worth the subs.
-Make sure you start the day with our free morning briefing.
-Keep an eye on our recorded interviews with the world’s food experts via Omnibuzz and our YouTube channel.
+Make sure you receive our free briefing direct to your inbox.
+Keep an eye on our recorded interviews with the world’s food experts via Omnibuzz.
 Keep the conversation going, all day every day via our LinkedIn group Quota Says.

 And together, let’s fix food.